Kodiak brown bear lodge:

 • Logistic ease and safety: Full support for remote operations including transportation to the lodge via float plane, bear-aware safety briefings, and experienced local guides coordinating movement to maximize photographic opportunities.

-This private, remote Kodiak experience with Dee Webb is designed for photographers seeking unrivaled access to Kodiak brown bears, expert mentorship, and immersive landscape context — all within a small, dedicated group.
+This private, remote Kodiak experience with Traci Sepkovic is designed for photographers seeking unrivaled access to Kodiak brown bears, expert mentorship, and immersive landscape context — all within a small, dedicated group.

 Nestled on a private island in the heart of the Kodiak National Wildlife Refuge, the Kodiak Brown Bear Center and Lodge is an immersive, culturally rich basecamp owned and operated by the Alutiiq people, whose connection to this land spans more than 7,000 years.
 Each day begins with a hearty breakfast prepared by the lodge’s talented chef, after which we board a comfortable boat that takes us to prime viewing trails where you’ll get ground-level access to magnificent Kodiak brown bears as they harvest giant sockeye salmon in their bright-red spawning colors.
 Depending on the rhythm of the day, we’ll either enjoy a classic shore lunch amid the scenery or return to the lodge for another expertly prepared meal.
 Afternoons bring more guided bear viewing and photography opportunities—ideal light, dynamic behavior, and close but respectful distances that let you capture intimate portraits and dramatic action shots—then guests return to relax, warm up in the sauna, and enjoy a locally sourced, home-cooked dinner in the welcoming lodge.
 With just eight guests per trip, the experience is intentionally small and personal: the lodge offers four beautifully constructed private cabins, each with two queen beds, and pricing is based on double occupancy.
 Every logistic is handled for you—boats, meals, guides, and local knowledge—so you can focus on soaking in the landscape, learning from Indigenous stewardship, and photographing Kodiak’s iconic brown bears to your heart’s content.